 With COVID-19, unemployment, and the ending of loan forgiveness, individuals are facing increased pressure to get further into debt.
 Although the number of bankruptcy filings in NJ is decreasing, debt is rising.
 Below are just a few reasons many are holding off filing for bankruptcy:

 - Loan forgiveness

 - Extended unemployment payments

 When the COVID-19 crisis comes close to herd immunity, many will find themselves deeper in debt.

-Timing of getting rid of your debt is key in evaluating when to file NJ Bankruptcy.
+Timing of getting rid of your individual debt is key in evaluating when to file NJ Bankruptcy.

-If you are currently earning less, you can benefit from filing bankruptcy.
+If you are currently earning less, you can benefit from filing bankruptcy for your individual debts.
 Most individual’s income is lower at this time.
 That factor is key in bankruptcy law.
-In bankruptcy, the last 6 months of your income is considered.
+In bankruptcy, the last 6 months of your income are considered.
 That may be the lowest income and will help you qualify for Bankruptcy.

 I am here to help you.
-I am a NJ Board Certified Bankruptcy Lawyer and offer free consults.
+I am an NJ Board Certified Bankruptcy Lawyer and offer free consults.

 Call me today: Ralph A. Ferro, Jr., Esq.
 (201) 446-5904 Contact Me